 Yes.

-Without digging into the statistics, people rely on independent reviews when shopping online.
-They use the number of reviews as an indicator of a book’s popularity and feel more comfortable when they can review information from a source with no financial interest in the outcome.
+People rely on independent reviews when shopping online.
+The number of reviews is an indicator of a book’s popularity and people feel more comfortable when they can read independent opinions.

 If you’ve read the book, your opinion counts.